Academic Resource Center

 Useful Recommendations:

-• Use Grammarly as a Guide – Always review suggestions rather than accepting them automatically.
+• Use Grammarly as a Teaching Tool – Always review suggestions and make changes yourself rather than accepting them automatically

-• Customize for Context – Familiarize yourself with the settings.
-Adjust settings for academic writing to receive relevant feedback.
+• Customize for Context – Familiarize yourself with the settings and adjust for academic writing to receive relevant feedback

 When to Cite Grammarly: